Employee Pulse Surveys: How to Create One with a Strong Response Rate

 Many businesses rely on employee pulse checks to help them solve this issue and better understand the employee experience and satisfaction and how these are connected with the company culture and bottom line.

-If you associate the term “survey” with time-consuming and eventually useless form with irrelevant questions, we’re here to show you how to create employee pulse surveys that your team will actually want to respond to.
+If you associate the term “survey” with a time-consuming and eventually useless form with irrelevant questions, we’re here to show you how to create employee pulse surveys that your team will actually want to respond to.

 What is an employee pulse check?